frannythebanny/cheating-robot/README.md

 capable of interacting autonomously with the users by using speech recognition and speech synthesis.
-Additionally, an application with a graphical user interface (GUI) that displays the Hangman game status for the participant included.
+Additionally, an application with a graphical user interface (GUI) that displays the Hangman game status for the participant is included.
 It also allows the experimenter to change the parameters of the interaction (social vs. neutral) and monitor the game.